Pataclaun: Plot

 Wendy Janeth and Machín Alberto, a recently married couple, buy a small house on top of a hill, only to discover that three tenants already reside inside.
 Queca becomes Wendy's best friend and advisor.
 Tony, the show's ‘antagonist’, takes advantage of opportune moments to woo Wendy.
 Gonzalete, better known as ‘El curita’, attempts to impose morals and good manners, though he harbors a perverted side.
 Monchi, Wendy and Machín's daughter, is very attached to Gonzalete and is obsessed with money.

 Reception

 Pataclaun was praised for the actors' performances and its ability to combine comedy with social satire.
 The programme has received critical acclaim on film and TV series portals; Filmaffinity reports a rating of 7.4/10.
 It was considered by University of Lima's Anexo magazine as the most important national production in the history of Peruvian television.

 Offshoots

 In 2003, former cast members launched a new series, Carita de atún, attempting to replicate the success of Pataclaun.
 However, despite being made in the same format and on the same channel, the show failed to achieve the high ratings of the original series.

-Most of Pataclaun cast reunited in the film Asu Mare (2013), a Carlos Alcántara's autofiction that was a great success in Peru.
-Wendy Ramos, Carlos Carlín and Johanna San Miguel also participate in the films At 40s and in Asu Mare 2 and 3.
+Most of Pataclaun cast reunited in the film ¡Asu mare!
+(2013), a Carlos Alcántara's autofiction that was a great success in Peru.
+Wendy Ramos, Carlos Carlín and Johanna San Miguel also participate in the films A los 40 and in ¡Asu mare!
+2 and ¡Asu mare!
+3.